andychiare/MyBlazorSaaS/README.md

-This repository contains a basic Blazor application integrated with Auth0 authentication and supporting authentication in the context of an Auth0 Organization.
+This repository contains a basic B2B Blazor Web application integrated with Auth0 Organizations.

+Read the article [Enable Self-Subscribing Model in Your Blazor B2B SaaS Application](https://auth0.com/blog/enable-self-subscription-in-blazor-b2b-saas-application) to learn more about it.

 # Requirements